PUBLICATIONS RELATED Guide

 The archive at Pine Mountain contains a rich assortment of published material that is related to the School, to its evolving mission, to its institutional associations, and to its history.
 Some of this literature must be read as part of the value systems of its day but the eclectic publications clearly help to draw out the many contexts in the evolution of the institution.
-The publications and ephemeral literature found in scrapbooks and in files in the archive is gathered under this GUIDE TO PUBLICATIONS RELATED TO PMSS.
+The publications and ephemeral literature found in scrapbooks and in files in the archive are gathered under PUBLICATIONS RELATED TO PMSS GUIDE.

 This artificial aggregation of literature not only draws out the context of the institution’s development but also serves as a sub-text for regional studies of the Southern Appalachians.

-Also included in the GUIDE TO PUBLICATIONS RELATED TO PMSS are several bibliographies that have an association with the settlement school movement or with other settlement schools in the Southern Appalachians.
+Also included in the PUBLICATIONS RELATED TO PMSS GUIDE are several bibliographies that have an association with the settlement school movement or with other settlement schools in the Southern Appalachians.
 This small body of work complements the larger holdings found in the Berea College Southern Appalachian Archives.

 In addition to the full-text documents, there are news articles and associated lists of materials available to scholars and those interested in discovering the interests of the settlement school staff, administration and board at specific points in time.
 The literature is particularly rich in information related to the rural settlement movement.